 To recruit you for external research

-Research is an important aspect of 23andMe’s Services and we want to ensure interested participants are aware of additional opportunities to contribute to interesting, novel scientific research conducted by academic institutions, healthcare organizations, pharmaceutical companies, and other groups.
+Research is an important aspect of our Services and we want to ensure interested participants are aware of additional opportunities to contribute to interesting, novel scientific research conducted by academic institutions, healthcare organizations, pharmaceutical companies, and other groups.
 If you have chosen to participate in 23andMe Research, from time to time we may inform you of third party research opportunities for which you may be eligible.
-For example, if a university tells us about a new cancer research project, we may send an email to 23andMe research participants who potentially fit the relevant eligibility criteria based on their Self-Reported Information to make them aware of the research project and provide a link to participate with the research organization conducting the study.
-However we will not share Individual-level Genetic Information or Self-Reported Information with any third party without your consent.
-If you do not wish to receive these notifications, you can manage them by editing your preferences in your Account Settings.
+For example, if a university tells us about a new cancer research project, we may send an email to 23andMe research participants who potentially fit the relevant eligibility criteria to make them aware of the research project and provide a link to participate with the research organization conducting the study.
+We will not share Individual-level Genetic Information or Self-Reported Information with any third party without your explicit consent.
+If you do not wish to receive these notifications, you can manage them by editing your preferences in your 23andMe Account Settings.

 For individuals located in the Designated Countries: Our legal basis for processing your Sensitive Information for the purpose described above is based on your consent.
 You may withdraw your consent at any time, however, the withdrawal of your consent will not affect the lawfulness of processing based on consent before its withdrawal.

 To provide customer support

 When you contact Customer Care, we may use or request Personal Information, including Sensitive Information, as necessary to answer your questions, resolve disputes, and/or investigate and troubleshoot problems or complaints.
 In some instances, we may be required to process one customer’s Personal Information to resolve another customer’s dispute or request.
 For example, if a customer reports behavior that violates our Terms of Service, we will separately process both customers’ Personal Information and respond separately to each individual as appropriate.
 We will not share your Personal Information with another customer without your consent.